passcraft/microfeed/README.md

 [Back to 📚TOC](#-table-of-contents)

 ## 💪 Contributions
-We welcome contributions to microfeed!
+We welcome contributions to yaar!
-If you have an idea for a new feature or have found a bug, please [open an issue](https://github.com/microfeed/microfeed/issues/new) in the repository.
+If you have an idea for a new feature or have found a bug, please [open an issue](https://github.com/yaar/yaar/issues/new) in the repository.
 If you'd like to submit a fix or new feature, please create a pull request with a detailed description of your changes.

-### Run microfeed on local
+### Run yaar on local

 Pre-requisites: node / npm, yarn, and wrangler

-First, create a .vars.toml file in microfeed's root directory (same level as this README.md file) and put 5 secrets in the .vars.toml file (Similar to [Step 2.
+First, create a .vars.toml file in yaar's root directory (same level as this README.md file) and put 5 secrets in the .vars.toml file (Similar to [Step 2.
 Put some secrets on your forked repo](#step-2-put-some-secrets-on-your-forked-repo)):
 ```toml
 # .vars.toml
 CLOUDFLARE_PROJECT_NAME = "your-project-org"